DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

   "The platform has successfully processed 111.02 thousand orders, reflecting the high demand and trust customers place in our services."

 - **Total Distinct Orders**
   "Delving deeper, we see that the total number of distinct orders is 97.26 thousand, which indicates a healthy repeat purchase rate among our customer base."
+- **Daily Revenue**
+  "The line chart for daily revenue shows fluctuations with significant spikes, highlighting key sales events or promotions.
+For example, a notable peak at $178K is visible, showcasing an exceptional sales day, likely corresponding to the Black Friday sales event."

 ![Sales Dashboard](https://github.com/Famz21/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/assets/125658739/ddde9cab-ddae-4fdb-bf2a-f88346813503)